Skip to content

 Characteristics of Recessive Phenotypes

-• Gene B is associated with the 'bumpy' phenotype.
+• Gene B is affiliated with the 'bumpy' phenotype.
 A fruit fly that is homozygous recessive for Gene B has a skin texture that is not smooth, but rough with small bumps all over.

 Phenotype Genotypes Progeny